jeanropke/RDR2CollectorsMap/dev/documentation/pathfinder.md

                 * exactly as recorded in package-lock.json, ...
                 * ...unless those versions conflict with what package.json wants...
                 * ...then it silently does something else(?)
-    * with all tool prepared, there are these options to install the required packages
+    * with all tools prepared, there are these options to install the required packages
         * `npm ci`
             * supposed to be faster than `npm install` if done for the first time
             * otherwise slower than `npm install`, because it deletes all node_modules at start